skymage23/bash-interactive-mods/README.md

 user that holds state for the system.

-Consider how a Shared Object (Dynamic Library, for the Windows folks) holds utility functions that are useful in multiple contexts and call orders, and know that "imods" are likewise for human users.
+Consider how a Shared Object (Dynamic Library, for the Windows folks) holds utility functions that are useful in multiple contexts and call orders and know that "imods" are likewise for human users.
 They are libraries of utility functions that can support a variety of needs, and exist mainly to make trivial to do what would otherwise be a large and costly